-Install & Upgrade Specifications Setup Streaming Local/FTP File HLS HTML Web Video RTMP SRT DVB MPEG-TS MPEG-DASH Blackmagic Decklink Newtek NDI Webcam & Screen IP Camera Advanced Settings Seamless Streaming Multi-bitrate Video Codecs NVIDIA GPU Intel GPU NETINT VPU Video Overlay
+Install & Upgrade Specifications Setup Streaming Local/FTP File HLS HTML Web Video RTMP SRT DVB MPEG-TS MPEG-DASH Blackmagic DeckLink Newtek NDI Webcam & Screen IP Camera Advanced Settings Seamless Streaming Multi-bitrate Video Codecs NVIDIA GPU Intel GPU NETINT VPU Video Overlay

 IPTV OTT Encoding & Streaming

-Using NVIDIA GPU
+Understanding NVIDIA GPU Hardware Acceleration

 NVIDIA NVENCNVIDIA GPUs contain one or more hardware-based decoder and encoder units (separate from the CUDA cores) that provide fully-accelerated video decoding and encoding for several popular codecs.
 With GPU decoding and encoding via NVENC and NVDEC SDKs, IPVTL offloads heavy computational tasks from the CPU, freeing it for other applications.
+This specialized hardware delivers significantly faster transcoding compared to software-based encoding.

 Set up NVIDIA GPU Streaming on Windows